apache/doris-website/versioned_docs/version-3.0/lakehouse/datalake-building/hive-build.md

 ### INSERT

 The INSERT operation appends data to the target table.
+Currently, writing to a specific partition is not supported.

 ```
 INSERT INTO hive_tbl values (val1, val2, val3, val4);